Biden’s victory seemed clear for more than a day. So why did the media hold off on calling it?

 “Does anyone think this wouldn’t have been called hours ago if roles were reversed and there was no fear that the loser would demagogue and incite crazies against the news outlet?” asked Tim Miller, who is part of a group called Republican Voters Against Trump, on Friday afternoon.

 Fox declined official comment on its late call.
-But network sources pointed to its early call on Arizona as evidence of its independence.
+But a network spokesperson pointed to its early call on Arizona and Nevada as evidence of its independence.
 The network also noted a comment by its political director, Chris Stirewalt, who amid attacks on Fox by Trump’s campaign said the network was “secure and serene” in declaring Arizona for Biden.